-Every December, households around the globe embrace the age-old tradition of decorating the Christmas tree.
+Every December, households around the globe embrace the age-old Christmas tradition of decorating the Christmas tree.
 As you unwrap each Christmas ornament, especially personalized ornaments and those vintage Christmas tree ornaments passed down from previous generations, it’s hard not to feel a surge of nostalgia.

 Beloved brands like Lenox have been an integral part of many family celebrations, offering exquisite pieces that become instant heirlooms.
 Each decoration, every piece of Christmas decor—be it a glass bauble, a Lenox masterpiece, or a wooden Santa Claus—carries with it stories and memories from Christmases past.
 The history of Christmas ornaments is a rich tapestry, woven over centuries and across cultures.
 Let's embark on a festive journey to explore this vibrant history.